V. P. Menon: The Unsung Architect of Modern India: Reception

-Nehru-Patel equation

-Subrahmanyam Jaishankar, external affairs minister of India, had released the book on 12 February 2020.
-On Twitter, in series of tweets, he said that "he learnt from the book that Nehru didn't want Patel in the cabinet".
-Later, historian Ramachandra Guha tweeted that "this is myth which has been comprehensively demolished by Professor Srinath Raghavan".
-He added that foreign minister should not promote the "fake news" and leave this on BJP IT cell.
-Jaishankar responded to Guha that "some foreign ministers do read the books" and further added that "maybe a good habit for professors too".

-Congress leader and parliamentarian Jairam Ramesh posted a series of documents and letters; and called claim of Jaishankar as "fake news".
-Shashi Tharoor, Congress parliamentarian, shared article written by Srinath Raghavan which states that Nehru never excluded Patel from the list.
-K. Natwar Singh, former diplomat and politician, wrote a piece over The Sunday Guardian in which he wrote that "it's known that Nehru didn't include Patel's name".
-He stated that he read this first time in book The Great Divide written by H. V. Hudson.

-Book reviews
+Ranjona Banerji, writing for the Deccan Chronicle finds that merely writing a book on Menon is "insufficient" and that Menon deserved a "more intimate portrait without the massive presence of Indian history as a distraction and detraction".

 In the review for The Sunday Guardian, Arun Bhatnagar, former IAS, called the work as well researched; added that Basu's work is based on wide-ranging study and archival material.
 Therefore, the work, according to Bhatnagar, succeeds in projecting an objective assessment of Menon's personality and achievement.
 "For an upcoming generation", wrote Bhatnagar,"Narayani Basu’s important book can be especially relevant".
 Sumit Ganguly, writing for India Today, called the book as "result of painstaking research in multiple archives, the culling of evidence drawn from memoirs and the deft use of oral histories".

 Rishi Raj, over review in The Financial Express, wrote that book filled the vacuum.
 He added that Basu had done the challenging work by writing biography of person whose life is generally buried in the files and drafts.
 "The last chapters of the book", wrote Raj,"bring much to light about the Nehru-Patel equation, which show the first prime minister in poor light."
 Raj also wrote that author "needs to be applauded for writing a non-ideological account that doesn't have heroes and villains but human beings with their strengths and faults".

 According to Soni Mishra, who reviewed work for The Week, "seamlessness with which Basu has combined her quest for the unknown facets of her great-grandfather's life with a larger perspective on the Independence movement and fresh insights on the period" makes the book special.
 Sarah Farooqi, writing review in Business Standard, called the scope of the book is "vast".

 Firstpost listed the book in the list of books of week on 9 February 2020.
 Hindustan Times also listed the book in "most interesting books of week".